Historic boat volunteers

 For more information on what the Historic Boat Volunteers have been doing please read their Monthly News Letter, written by volunteer Fred Attwood.

-In Spring 2015 the volunteers will move to their new home at Boathouse 4 where they will help to support the activities of the boat building training college run by IBTC.
+In Spring 2015 the volunteers moved to their new home at Boathouse 4 where they help to support the activities of the boat building training college run by IBTC.
 Volunteers will give tours and demonstrations.
 Would you like to join this happy team?